eclipsesource/tabris-decorators/doc/redux/@connect.md

 ### Styled Component

 A simple functional component may take an "attributes" object (containing properties and listeners) and return a pre-configured widget.
-In this example a button is given a default `font`, gets it's `text` from the store state and dispatched actions via `onSelect`:
+In this example a button is given a default `font`, gets it's `text` from the store state and dispatches actions via `onSelect`:

-TypeScript/JSX:
+**TypeScript/JSX**:
 ```tsx
 export const ConnectedButton = connect(
   state => ({text: 'Some text: ' + state.myString}),